nikonorovsv/wpf/README.md

     }
 }
 ```
+The code into `doUpdate()` method will be executed at runtime.

 ## Widgets
-All parts in the VFF that you want to display on the page are recommended to be formatted as widgets.
+All parts in the WPF that you want to display on the page are recommended to be formatted as widgets.
 A widget is an object of a class inherited from the `\wpf\base\Widget` class.
 Widget classes should be located in the `/app/widgets` folder.
 Widgets can generate their own html, or use templates.
 You can override `$this->render()` method to return html without using of templete.
 Let's look at the code.
 ```php
 namespace app\widgets;